AiTechOne/SIM7600_Firmware_Upgrade/README.md

-# SIM7600 Firmware Update (Python3 Code)
+# SIM7600SA-H Firmware Update (Python3 Code)
-Simple python3 code to update SIM7600 firmware on Windows or Linux.
+Simple python3 code to update SIM7600SA-H (may work with others but first check firmware!) firmware on Windows or Linux.
 Some messages are in spanish, but it's very simple to use.

 # Testing using
 - W10-Ubuntu20-Debian9